ClintFrancis/clintfrancis.github.io/index.md

     description: Author description

 # Grid navigation
-grid_navigation:
+#grid_navigation:
-    - title: An Overview of AI
+#    - title: An Overview of AI
-      excerpt: What is AI and what impact will it have on our daily lives?
+#      excerpt: What is AI and what impact will it have on our daily lives?
-      cta: Read more
-      url: '#'
-    - title: Conversation as a platform
-      excerpt: Human language is the new UI
-      cta: Read more
+#      cta: Read more
-      url: '#'
+#      url: '#'
 ---